dayhlia11/easy-jet-database/README.md

 # easy-jet-database
-A relational database constructed using mySQL and phpMyAdmin, as part of Databases module in my MSc.
+A relational database constructed using mySQL and phpMyAdmin.